vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 ### Exercise 1: Verify Lab Prerequisites

-This lab assumes that the following Azure resources are available:
+This lab will use the following Azure resources:

 | Resource Type  | Resource Name                |
 | :------------- | :--------------------------- |